akkartik/teliva/README.md

 - To create a well-behaved sandbox, Teliva doesn't support adding libraries with C bindings beyond the few it starts up with.

+- Functions that start with `test_` are special.
+They're considered automated tests and called without arguments every time an app starts up.

+- The function `main` is special.
+It runs every time an app starts up, if all its automated tests pass.

 Teliva is not tested much at all yet.
 This is my first time programming either in Lua or within Lua.
 So bug reports are most appreciated if Lua programs behave unexpectedly under Teliva.